nivenly/website/content/en/memorials/krisnova/_index.md

 Nova did her best to support those she knew personally and the broader communities and she made the world a more welcoming place in her much too short time.

+### Amye Scavarda Perrin
+What I want to remember about Nóva was her enthusiasm.

+Anything she was going to do, it was at high volume and high velocity -- and really, your job was just to keep up.
+And in the end, I remember the version of her that found where she wanted to be.